Wizkid uses 'Made In Lagos' to chronicle personal topics in an evolved and calm manner [Album Review]

 While the album’s overall feel suggests that it is still tailored to the UK and the Caribbean, it is also very African. ’

-That said, the beat to ‘Ginger,’ and especially ‘Mighty Wine’ and ‘True Love’ lacked something.
+That said, the beats to ‘Ginger,’ and especially ‘Mighty Wine’ and ‘True Love’ lacked something.
 ‘Gyrate’ also feels like a filler, compared to other tracks on the album.
 ‘Longtime’ then shares excessive similarities with ‘Bad Energy.’

 The opening seconds of tracks like ‘Reckless,’ ‘No Stress’ and ‘Smile’ are also impressive.
 It’s also quite interesting that a lot of the songs on ‘Made In Lagos’ feel like they were recorded between the early parts of 2019 and now.